Plato: Final years and death

 After 360 BC, Plato returned to Athens, where he spent the remainder of his life.
 At this point, he wrote or revised some of his final works, possibly including the Timaeus, Critias, Sophist, Statesman, Philebus, and his longest work, the Laws, all of which exhibit similarity of language, philosophical themes, and style that indicate they were intentionally published together to present a unified viewpoint.
 At the time of his death, however, the Laws was still unfinished; this work was edited by a student at the Academy, Philip of Opus, who is also generally believed to have written the Epinomis, an appendix to the Laws.

 In 348/347 BC, Plato died and was buried in his garden in the Academy in Athens.
+According to the Herculaneum scroll, he spent his last evening, while feverish, listening to a Thracian slave girl playing the flute and complained of her lack of rhythm.
 At the time of his death, Plato seems to have been self-sufficient, but not wealthy.
 A will preserved by one of the ancient biographers of Plato, which discusses his estate, does not mention the Academy, which suggests that he left a separate provision for it or possibly established an endowment.
 He was succeeded as the head of the Academy by Speusippus, his nephew.